-MX621F, MX623F, MX630F...
-651):
+MX621F, MX623F, MX630F... with NMRA 6-pin interface (NEM 651):

 The "F" designated decoders come with a 6-pin plug mounted to the end of its wires, which fits into the socket of a DCC ready loco.

 The brightness of the headlight is reduced since the blue wire (common supply) is not part of this interface.
 The light bulbs get their power directly from the power pick up.